yairchu/yairchu.github.io/site/posts/silly-haskell-formatting.md

 ## Notes

+* GHC's source code has a mixture of styles, with higher prevalence for silly style.
 * The short type signature of `sortByM` would typically not be split over several lines.
   I use it as a simple example and ask the reader to apply their imagination for more complicated functions.
 * [Image](https://pixabay.com/illustrations/pokemon-monster-creature-pink-ugly-4784546/) by [LillyCantabile](https://pixabay.com/users/lillycantabile-8561101/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=4784546) from Pixabay